 Orange and Ginger Herbal Tea

-This tisane is a blend with excellent digestive and detoxifying properties, making it desirable at any time of day for its comforting flavor.
+This tisane is a blend with excellent digestive and detoxifying properties, making it desirable at any time of day for its comforting flavour.

-Ingredients: Ginger pieces (32%), orange peels (19%), baked apple pieces, pineapple pieces, lemon grass, rose petals, cardamom and natural flavors of orange and ginger.
+Ingredients: Ginger pieces (32%), orange peels (19%), baked apple pieces, pineapple pieces, lemon grass, rose petals, cardamom and natural flavours of orange and ginger.

-Orange peels are an excellent natural antioxidant, rich in essential vitamins for strengthening the body's immunity.
+Orange peels are an exceptional natural antioxidant, rich in essential vitamins for strengthening the body's immunity.
 The consumption of orange peels can contribute to the weight loss process through its beneficial action in controlling appetite, even as eliminating toxins.
 In addition, they can help fight abdominal swelling thanks to the strong presence of potassium in their composition.
-Can promote the reduction of free radicals, delaying the premature aging of the skin.
+It can promote the reduction of free radicals, delaying the premature ageing of the skin.
 They can be an option for improving blood circulation and the appearance of varicose veins on the skin.